Slender Eelblenny: Lumpenus fabricii (Reinhardt, 1836)

 Habitat

-- Arctic-subarctic
+- Arctic-boreal

 - Benthic, on mud to sand and rock substrates, often in algae